JinghaoZhao/GPT-Code-Learner/README.md

 ## Knowledge Base
-GPT-Code-Learner supports using a knowledge base to answer repo-related questions.
+GPT-Code-Learner generates vector database from the code repo as a knowledge base to answer repo-related questions.
 By default, it will use the source codes as the knowledge base.
-You can preload documents or provide URLs as background knowledge for the repo.
 More details can be found in [Knowledge Base](docs/KnowledgeBase.md).

 ## Tool Planner
 The core of the GPT-Code-Learner is the tool planner.
 It leverages available tools to process the input to provide contexts.

+Currently, the tool planner supports the following tools:

+- **Code_Searcher**: This tool searches keywords (e.g., specific functions or variables) extracted from user query in the code repository

+- **Repo_Parser**: This tool performs a fuzzy search with vector database of the code repo.
+It provides contexts for questions about the general procedures in the repo.

+More tools are under development.
+Feel free to contribute to this project!